Published on November 21st, 2014 | by Ruben7

 The industry is in the process of reinventing itself, with some hopeful signals, but a lot of problems still need to be handled and it remains to be seen how this will evolve in the long run.
 Let’s list a few of the important problems and their possible solutions:

-- Pricing: compared to other wines of similar complexity, sherry is too cheap.
+- Pricing: compared to other wines of similar complexity, sherry has been too cheap.
 This is related to the overproduction in the 1970’s which caused big stocks of (good) wines.
 High quality, large stocks and lowering sales equals low prices.
-However with the interest in premium sherry slowly rising, I expect the prices to go up as well, which will provide some oxygen for the bodegas.
+However with the interest in premium sherry slowly rising, prices are going up as well, which is providing some oxygen for the bodegas.
+Even with today’s lower sales figures, most are making profit than fifteen years ago.
 Let’s just hope they’re not too greedy and price themselves out of the market – a fair price is necessary as long as the demand stays fairly low, it invites people to discover good sherry.

 - Premiumization: related to pricing is the shift towards higher-end wines.
 The industry should move away from the image of a cheap supermarket wine.
 With so many old, high quality stocks in the Jerez area, I think we should see more single vineyard wines, single cask releases, vintage wines, special series, en rama versions… Move away from white label brands but do special bottlings for specific distributors or stores.
 It’s easier to make more profit on relatively new categories than trying to double the price of existing wines.